Bridging Visa A

 Bridging Visa A comes into effect on the day your current substantive visa expires and lasts until your new visa is approved.

-1) The new visa will automatically expire when it is issued.
-2) If the new visa is refused, you must leave Australia within 28 days, unless you appeal to the AAT and keep it valid before the review result; if it is refused again, you must leave the country within 28 days.
-3) Please note that during the period of holding a Bridging Visa A, you should strictly abide by the visa regulations to ensure that you stay in Australia legally.
+1) Automatically ceases when the new visa is granted.
+2) If the new visa is refused, you must leave Australia within 28 days, unless you appeal to the ART and the visa remains valid pending the review outcome; if refused again, you must also depart within 28 days.
+3) Please note, while holding a Bridging Visa A, you must strictly comply with visa regulations to ensure a lawful stay in Australia.

 The validity period of the Australian Bridging Visa A is the same as the validity period of the original visa held by the applicant.
 For example, if the applicant holds an Australian tourist visa, the validity period of the Australian Bridging Visa A is also the validity period of the tourist visa.